robmok/code_gridCell/README.md

 Directories:

-Move code directory (code_gridCell) to the working directory for the code
+2. Move code directory (code_gridCell) to the working directory for the code

-Create an empty data directory in the working directory for data to live (data_gridCell)
+3. Create an empty data directory in the working directory for data to live (data_gridCell)

+- OR: download data directory data_gridCell from osf (https://osf.io/2dz3x/)

 ## Examples
 ### Simple example to test things are working